High School Flexible Seating Done Right

-“Can I ask how many students you have in an average class?”
-That question was on teacher Stephanie Sleeper’s mind as she contemplated a photo of Emily Polak’s flexible classroom for ninth-grade English students.
+Teacher Stephanie Sleeper was intrigued by a photo of a flexible high school classroom, but she needed to know more.
+“Can I ask how many students you have in an average class?" she asked Emily Polak, who took the picture.
 “I so want to do this with my high school social studies classroom, but I’m worried about space.”

-The sheer size of high school students is a concern for high school teachers who are exploring the leap to flexible seating.
+Sleeper wasn't the only one feeling anxious.
+The sheer size of high school students is a concern for teachers who are exploring the leap to flexible seating in grades nine through twelve.
 Without the efficiency of rows of desks, how do you squeeze a lot of big kids into learning spaces that are often no larger than 700 square feet?

-The questions didn’t end there when we asked high school teachers for their thoughts on flexible seating.
+And the questions didn’t stop there when we asked high school educators for their thoughts on flexible seating.
 They also wanted to know if flexible seating would make things too casual, producing a climate of distraction—or even outright chaos.
-A few educators wondered if there would be more students sleeping in class, or using the new space to socialize with friends instead of learning.
-Other teachers, already spending too much of their own money on classroom upgrades, were concerned about how to fund purchases of new furniture.
+A few educators worried that there might be more students sleeping in class, or using the new space to socialize with friends instead of learning.
+Other teachers, already spending too much of their own money on classroom upgrades, expressed doubt about finding the money to fund purchases of new furniture.

 The good news?
 In our recent email interviews with 20 teachers who have converted to flexible seating—five of whom were high school teachers—we found positive responses to most of the common issues.
 High school teachers were making flexible seating work in rooms that averaged about 750 square feet.
 The number of students per class ranged from 27 to 34.
 Respondents were almost universal in reporting that their students took their seating options seriously and that discipline problems had actually decreased since the shift to flexible seating.